-To remain in good standing in the department, each PhD student n the five-year program must meet logic requirements, which include demonstrating basic competence in logic by August 31 of Academic Year 2.
+To remain in good standing in the department, each PhD student in the four-year program must meet logic requirements, which include demonstrating basic competence in logic by August 31 of Academic Year 2.

 - Earning a grade of at least a B+ in an undergraduate course equivalent to PHL245H;

-- Taking PHL245H as a non-credit course, and earning at least a B+; or
+- Taking PHL245H as a non-credit course (“auditing”) and earning at least a B+.